 One of the broadcasters, Summer Mortimer turned out to be of local interest.
 She was educated in Hamilton and even was a member of the Hamilton Wentworth Aquatic Club (as my daughter had done and for which my wife and I had been volunteers).
 She was a competitive swimmer and also with trampolining.
 In the latter sport she had an accident that crushed both her feet.
 She had to have serious surgery and spent several months recovering, but her ankles made it impractical for swim turns.
 She instead turned to Para swimming and at the London Olympics won two gold medals.
 A few years later she competed for her mother's country, Netherlands and won more honors setting records in the process.
 She pursued some artistic pursuits (painting, singing and acting).
 She was accepted as a sports commentator including the Beijing Olympics as well as the Paralympics.
 She commented on the wide diversity of the disabled athletes

 Alan Parsons, the president of the International Paralympics Committee gave an impassioned and pointed speech at the Opening Ceremonies.
 Later he had a CBC interview in which he pointed out that special efforts had been given for transportation and security.
 He remembered giving out medals for an event where the Ukrainians won all three medals.
 He pointed out that the purpose of the Paralympics is inclusion and peace.
 After three Olympics/Paralympics in Asia (Korea, Japan and China) the next will be in Europe (Paris and Milano-Cortina).
-There will be a meeting that will include a discussion of what to do with Russia and Belorussia.
+There will be a meeting that will include a discussion of what to do with Russia and Belarus.
 The discussions to exclude them for the Paralympics had been drawn out with the decision finally resulting in expulsion.

 Technology was on full display for both the Opening and Closing Ceremonies.
 A pity the audience had to be sparse.

 Surprised to learn that although Canadian Olympic medal winners get a cash bonus, the Canadian Paralympic medal winners do not.
 The fund raising is done separately and there are more corporate sponsors for the Olympic winners.
 Chantal Peticlerc, now a Canadian senator has raised this issue and hopefully it will be rectified.
 It is good to see corporations supporting these games.
 There are plenty of corporate advertisers for the tv coverage of the Paralympics.
-Both the United States Netherlands and Australia reward equally medal winners for both the Olympics and the Paralympics.
+Both the United States, Netherlands and Australia reward equally medal winners for both the Olympics and the Paralympics.
 The Canadian Paralympic Committee had been given a sizeable government grant, but opted to invest in infrastructure and sending athletes to competition,

 Television coverage was relatively sparse compared to the Olympics.
 I imagine ratings had something to do with that.
-The movement is doing the right things and it is likely the calibre and competitiveness will rise and earn a better share of attention.
+The movement is doing the right things and it is likely the caliber and competitiveness will rise and earn a better share of attention.
 As Alan Parsons pointed out the entertainment value is important, but the Paralympics serve a bigger purpose.

 The rest of us are starting to better accept disabled people.
 Many of the commercials showed athletes, but also we were shown non athletic.
 A ballet dancer with prosthetic leg.
 Accessibility is an issue of concern.
 The athletes are proving many disabled people are capable to contributing to society and we all benefit when they are given the opportunity.
 15% of the world is classed as disabled.
 We are all better off as more people get closer to their potential.